 It is possible to reach the route or site by public transport Explore scope to work with local transport providers to improve services, including community transport schemes.
 Transport options are available on site (as well as in off-site information).
 Wheelchair accessible bus and taxi services are available.
 Reduced price and alternative route options have been agreed with local transport providers.
 Walking and cycling There are good routes for walking or cycling to site. are supported Accessible cycling opportunities are available.
 Accessible showers, lockers and cycle storage provided on site.
 Accessible car parking and drop-off are clearly identified Accessible parking is clearly signed from approach roads and located near to entrances and key highlights (eg café).
 At least 5% of spaces are designed and designated for disabled visitors.
 Electric charging points are accessible to wheelchair users.
 Drop-offs for public and private transport are accessible, near the entrance, and on the same side of the road to avoid having to cross traffic.
 Entrances are welcoming and clearly Arrival points have good visitor information, such as an accessible map and wayfinding details. signed Facilities like cafes, visitor centres and toilets are accessible and easy to find.
 Entrances are shared by different visitors (ie not separate for wheelchair users).
+1

-Choice of visitor experiences are clearly highlighted Visitor information is available to show people what experiences are on offer so they can choose what best suits them.
-Portable equipment is available Equipment such as wheelchairs, portable seats, puncture-repair kits and audio materials are available for loan.
-Remote and challenging visitor experiences are reflected in the visitor/ learning centre or cafe People can link to more remote and challenging experiences, eg video footage, audio material, webcam of bird nest.
+Visitor information is available to show people what experiences are on offer so they can choose what best suits them.
+Equipment such as wheelchairs, portable seats, puncture-repair kits and audio materials are available for loan.
+People can link to more remote and challenging experiences, eg video footage, audio material, webcam of bird nest.
 Materials are available to explore through touch - eg a touch table with interesting objects and materials.
-Staff and volunteers provide good support Staff and volunteers are trained in diversity awareness.
+Staff and volunteers are trained in diversity awareness.
 Access Volunteers are available to provide support.